Machine-Intelligence-For-You/MAIC2019/README.md

 ## The Game

 The game chosen for this edition is Yote.
 It is played by 2 players on a board generally either 6 squares out of 5 or 5 squares out of 5.
 Each player has 12 pieces of different colours.
-The object of the game is to capture all the opposing pieces.
-More information on the rules of the game is available [here](http://www.lecomptoirdesjeux.com/yote.htm).
+The aim of the game is to capture all the opponent pieces.
+More information on the competition and the rules of the game is available [here](https://maic.mify-ai.com/maic2019).

 ## Setup

-The game was written in **Python** and works with versions greater than or equal to **3.6+**.
+The game was implemented in **Python** and works with versions greater than or equal to **3.6+**.

 ### Get Python and dependencies